thm2kor/Udacity-CarND-Traffic-Sign-Classifier/README.md

 ![validation_accuracy][image23]

 ## Summary
-Overall it was a great learning experience.
-The fine-tuning of the hyperparameters and the analysis of the wrong predictions took a lot of time, but in the end it improved my intuition towards the convergence process and the how tensorflow handles the network calculations.
+- Overall it was a great learning experience.
+The fine-tuning of the hyperparameters and the analysis of the wrong predictions took a lot of time, but in the end it improved my intuition towards the convergence process and the how `tensorflow` handles the network calculations.
-I feel that the high accuracy in the training phase might have led to a over-fitting scenario.
+- I feel that the high accuracy in the training phase might have led to a over-fitting scenario.
 Though I have considered some measures (Dropout with 50% keep) in the model, I feel that there should more options to avoid the over-fitting.
-The fact that the dropout layers gave the best accuracy within 10 Epochs gave me the confidence that the model is well defined.
-I did not have the time to experiment with Xavier method for weights initialization.
-Similarly I did not experiment with the batch normalization.
-For more complex learning problems, I would be consider batch normalization.
+- The fact that the dropout layers gave the best accuracy within 10 Epochs gave me the confidence that the convergence is working well.
+Once the model reached the validation accuracy of above 98%, I did not have the motivation to experiment on alternate options like Xavier method for weights initialization, batch normalization or adaptive learning rate for training.
+For more complex learning problems, I would be consider using them.